artur-ciocanu/launch.en/help/extension-reference/web/adobe-target-extension/overview.md

 ## Adobe Target extension with an asynchronous deployment

-Data Collection tags can be deployed asynchronously.
-If you are loading the Data Collection tags library asynchronously with Target inside it, then Target will also be loaded asynchronously.
+Tags can be deployed asynchronously.
+If you are loading the tag library asynchronously with Target inside it, then Target will also be loaded asynchronously.
 This is a fully supported scenario, but there is one additional consideration that must be handled.

 In asynchronous deployments, the page can finish rendering the default content before the Target library is fully loaded and has performed the content swap.
 This can lead to what is known as "flicker" where the default content shows up briefly before being replaced by the personalized content specified by Target.
-If you want to avoid this flicker, we suggest you use a pre-hiding snippet and load the Data Collection tags bundle asynchronously to avoid any content flicker.
+If you want to avoid this flicker, we suggest you use a pre-hiding snippet and load the tag bundle asynchronously to avoid any content flicker.

 Here are some things to keep in mind when using the pre-hiding snippet:

-* The snippet must be added before loading the Data Collection header embed code.
+* The snippet must be added before loading the tag header embed code.
-* This code can't be managed by Data Collection tags, so it must be added to the page directly.
+* This code can't be managed by tags, so it must be added to the page directly.
 * The page will be displayed when the earliest of the following events occur:
   * When the global mbox response has been received
   * When the global mbox request times out